 With your marketing, personalization is about using your data to influence your one-to-one communications with your customers.
 It’s no longer just about using a customer’s name in your communication to infer you know them.
 It’s about the images and products you feature in your messages, the specific discounts you, and the perks you communicate to excite a group of people.

-Brands that create personalized experiences are seeing their revenue increase by six to ten percent—two to three times faster than those that don’t, according to Boston Consulting Group.
+Brands that create personalized experiences are seeing their revenue increase by 6-10%—two to three times faster than those that don’t, according to Boston Consulting Group.

 For example, say you sell fan-fared athletic clothing with all of the major college football teams on them.
 If you were able to segment your audience based on the team they love, now you would personalize your images and products at each customer touch-point to show the right team clothing to the right audience.
 Doing this allows you to maximize your relationships with your customers and drive sales.